SMosegaard/cds-lang/portfolios/portfolio-1/README.md

 The essays are written at three different terms, which is reflected by the subfolder (a, b, and c), encompassing the period from 1999 to 2001.

 You can download the dataset [here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) and place it in the ```in``` folder.
-Make sure to unzip the data within the folder before executing the code.
+Before executing the code, make sure to unzip the data.

 ## Repository structure

-The repository consists of the following elements:
+The repository includes:

-- 2 bash scripts for setup of the virtual environments, installation of requirements, and execution of the code
+- 2 bash scripts for setting up the virtual environment, installing requirements, and execution of the code
-- 1 .txt file specifying the required packages including versioned dependencies
+- 1 .txt file listing the required packages with versioned dependencies
 - 1 README.md file
 - 3 folders
-    - in: contains data to be processed
+    - in: holds the data to be processed
-    - src: consists of the Python code to be executed
+    - src: contains the Python code for execution
-    - out: stores the saved results, i.e., a dataframe in a .csv format for each sub-folder of data and the visualizations of the results as .png.
+    - out: stores the saved results, including a dataframe in .csv format for each sub-folder of data and visualizations of the results as .png files.

 ## Reproducibility

-1. Clone the repository
+1. Clone the repository:
 ```python
 $ git clone "https://github.com/SMosegaard/cds-lang/tree/main/portfolios/portfolio-1"
 ```
-2. Navigate into the folder in your terminal
+2. Navigate into the folder in your terminal:
 ```python
 $ cd portfolio-1
 ```
-3. Run the setup bash script to create a virtual envoriment and install required packages specified in the requirement.txt:
+3. Execute the setup bash script to create a virtual environment and install necessary packages listed in the requirement.txt:
 ```python
 $ source setup.sh
 ```